-Before we left the ship we were given strict instructions that the ship would depart at 5 pm sharp and we were to be onboard by 430pm.
+Before my family and I left the ship for our Mykonos Shore Excursion we were given strict instructions that the ship would depart at 5 pm sharp and we were to be onboard by 430pm.
 We all took note, and I thought, “Oh ok, no problem”.

 I wandered back outside to watch the boats coming into the harbor, while the family decided on what they would like to do for the day.
 We decided to just get lost in the city, and I wanted to visit one of the beaches.

 We wandered the streets, did a little shopping & upon finding out that most of the beaches on Mykonos were actually Nude beaches — my family elected not to go.